piotrmurach/tty-config/README.md

 ### 2.20 autoload_env

 The `autload_env` allows you to automatically read environment variables.
 In most cases you would combine it with [env_prefix=](#212-env_prefix) to only read a subset of variables.
-When using `autload_env`, anytime the `fetch` is called a corresponding enviornment variable will be checked.
+When using `autload_env`, anytime the `fetch` is called a corresponding environment variable will be checked.

-For example, given an evironment variable `MYTOOL_HOST` set to `localhost`:
+For example, given an environment variable `MYTOOL_HOST` set to `localhost`:

 ```ruby
 ENV['MYTOOL_HOST']=localhost